kenziyuliu/ChineseCheckersAgent/README.md

-# Chinese Checkers AI (Being Updated)
+# Chinese Checkers AI
-(Please star⭑ if you find this repo useful)
-- This is the repository for a strong Chinese Checkers agent trained with Reinforcement Learning and guided with Heuristics and Monte Carlo Tree Search.
+- This is the repository for a Chinese Checkers agent trained with heuristics-guided Reinforcement Learning and Monte Carlo Tree Search.
-- The source code is almost complete while we're pushing the final changes
 - Clone the repository by running `git clone https://github.com/kenziyuliu/PythonChineseCheckers.git` in your terminal

 ## Try for yourself: